-In Figure 5, the properties of the secondary current sheet in the coalescence event (Figure 4) and the magnetopause current sheet are studied.
-For the secondary current sheet, the eigenvalue ratios of $\lambda{max}/\lambda{int} \sim 6.4$ , $\lambda{int}/\lambda{min} \sim 11.0$ resulting from the MVA were both larger than 3 indicating the local coordinate of the secondary current sheet was well built.
+In Figure 5, the properties of the secondary current sheet in the coalescence event and the magnetopause current sheet are studied.
+For the secondary current sheet, the eigenvalue ratios were $\lambda{max}/\lambda{int} \sim 6.4$, $\lambda{int}/\lambda{min} \sim 11.0$ resulting from the MVA.
+Both of the eigenvalue ratios were larger than 3 indicating the local coordinate of the secondary current sheet was well established.
 The magnetic field measurements of the magnetopause current sheet were shown in the LMN coordinate.

-In the reconnecting current sheet, the dimensionless reconnection rate can be determined from the ratio of the normal magnetic field component ( $B{normal}$ ) to the reconnecting magnetic field ( $B{inflow}$ ) in the inflow region (Sonnerup, 1974; Sonnerup et al., 1981; Fuselier and Lewis, 2011; Phan et al., 2001).
-In the secondary current sheet (Figures 5a to 5d), the $B{normal}$ was $\sim 5$ nT (the $B{min}$ averaged from 00:28:08.8 to 00:28:09.6 UT).
-Here the average $B_t$ from 00:28:09.8 to 00:28:10.4 UT was taken as the $B{inflow}$ ( $\sim 36$ nT).
-The dimensionless reconnection rate was $\sim 0.14$ if the reconnection occurred in the secondary current sheet.
-Meanwhile, the intensity of the guide field ( $B{int}$ , Figure 5b) was $\sim 32$ nT across the current sheet, which was $\sim 0.89$ when normalized to the $B{inflow}$ .
-In the magnetopause current sheet, the $B{normal}$ was 8.3 nT (averaged $B_N$ from 00:32:56 to 00:33:05 UT, Figure 5g).
-The $B{inflow}$ in the magnetosphere side adjacent to the magnetopause was $\sim 46.1$ nT (average $B_t$ from 00:33:06 to 00:33:15 UT, Figure 5h).
-Thus, the dimensionless reconnection rate was calculated to be $\sim 0.18$ .
-The guide field across the magnetopause was $\sim 13$ nT, which was 0.28 normalized to the $B{inflow}$ .
+In the reconnecting current sheet, the dimensionless reconnection rate can be determined from the ratio of the normal magnetic field component (B{normal}) to the reconnecting magnetic field (B{inflow}) in the inflow region

+- 220 (Sonnerup, 1974; Sonnerup et al., 1981; Fuselier and Lewis, 2011; Phan et al., 2001; Sun et al., 2020b).
+In the secondary current sheet (Figures 5a to 5d), the B{normal} was ~ 5 nT, which corresponded to the B{min} averaged from 00:28:08.8 to 00:28:09.6 UT.
+Here the average B_t from 00:28:09.8 to 00:28:10.4 UT was taken as the B{inflow} (~ 36 nT).
+The dimensionless reconnection rate was ~ 0.14 if the reconnection occurred in the secondary current sheet.
+Meanwhile, the intensity of the guide field (B{int} , Figure 5b) was ~ 32 nT across the current sheet, which was ~ 0.89 - 225 when normalized to the B{inflow} .
+In the magnetopause current sheet, the B{normal} was 8.3 nT, which corresponded to the averaged B_N from 00:32:56 to 00:33:05 UT (Figure 5g).
+The B{inflow} in the magnetosphere side adjacent to the magnetopause was ~ 46.1 nT, which corresponded to the averaged B_t from 00:33:06 to 00:33:15 UT (Figure 5h).
+Thus, the dimensionless reconnection rate was calculated to be ~ 0.18.
+The guide field across the magnetopause was ~ 13 nT (B_M , Figure 5f), which was 0.28 normalized to the B{inflow} . - 230 However, it is needed to point out that the estimation of reconnection rate based on B_N/B{inflow} could be imprecise.
-imprecise.
 For example, the uncertainties of the normal direction and the fluctuations in the field strength could influence the accuracy of the reconnection rates.
-As noted by Sonnerup and Scheible (1998) and Khrabrov and Sonnerup (1998), there were uncertainties in the eigenvectors determined by the MVA, which could be either statistical error or the magnetic structure was not perfectly stationary and one-dimensional.
-By employing the method introduced by Khrabrov and Sonnerup (1998), we obtained an uncertainty of $\sim$ 0.93 nT for the $B{\text{normal}}$ of the secondary current sheet and $\sim$ 0.04 nT for the magnetopause current sheet.
+As noted by Sonnerup and Scheible (1998) and Khrabrov and Sonnerup (1998), there were uncertainties in the eigenvectors determined by the MVA, which could be either statistical error or error due to the magnetic structure was not perfectly stationary and one-dimensional.
+By employing the method

+235 introduced by Khrabrov and Sonnerup (1998), we obtained an uncertainty of ~ 0.93 nT for the B{normal} of the secondary current sheet and ~ 0.04 nT for the magnetopause current sheet.
 However, it was not certain that magnetic reconnection was occurring in the secondary current sheet or the magnetopause current sheet.
 There was no complimentary evidence for the magnetic reconnection since the measurements from BepiColombo were limited during the Earth flyby.
-The low energy electron measurements (Mio/MEA) were limited in the field of view and the time resolution was $\sim$ 4 seconds.
+The low energy electron measurements

+240 (Mio/MEA) were limited in the field of view and the time resolution was ~ 4 seconds.
 The MEA could not provide a complete distribution relative to the background magnetic field and its time resolution was much longer than the time scale of the secondary current sheet.
-Therefore, the conclusions obtained about magnetic reconnection were tentative and further analysis about a similar event was needed, especially those measurements taken from the MMS.
+Therefore, the conclusions obtained about magnetic reconnection are tentative and further analysis about a similar event is needed, especially those measurements taken from the MMS.

-However, it needed to point out that the estimation of reconnection rate based on $B_N/B{inflow}$ could be